silnrsi/font-charis/documentation/source/productsite/charset.md

 ## Private-use (PUA) characters

 There are a number of private-use characters that are supported in this font.
-These conform to [SIL International’s corporate registry](https://scripts.sil.org/PUA_home) for usage of the Unicode private-use areas.
+These conform to [SIL Global’s corporate registry](https://scripts.sil.org/PUA_home) for usage of the Unicode private-use areas.
 Characters which are not yet in Unicode are shown below.

 ### Specials